Poschiavo: History

 Poschiavo is first mentioned in 824 as in Postclave though this comes from a later copy of the original document.
 In 1140 it was mentioned as de Pusclauio.
 It was formerly known by the German name of Puschlav.
 It owes its beauty to the imposing Renaissance style of its courtly 19th century architecture.
 These palazzi were built by prosperous local residents who had made their fortune abroad, particularly in Spain.

 Geography

 Poschiavo has an area, As of 2006, of 191 km2.
 Of this area, 19.8% is used for agricultural purposes, while 32.1% is forested.
 Of the rest of the land, 1.8% is settled (buildings or roads) and the remainder (46.2%) is non-productive (rivers, glaciers or mountains).

 Until 2017, the municipality was located in the Poschiavo sub-district of the Bernina district, after 2017 it was part of the new Bernina Region.
-It is located in the Val Poschiavo, one of the four valleys of the Italian Graubünden, where the official language is Italian.
+It is located in the Val Poschiavo, one of the four valleys of the Italian Grisons, where the official language is Italian.
 The other valleys are Val Bregaglia, Mesolcina and Calanca.
 It consists of the village of Poschiavo and numerous hamlets.

 Poschiavo has its own lake, called Lago di Poschiavo, which is located to the south of the village.